Privacy

 • Your sign-in details.
 Email address, and a one-way scrambled version of your password (we never see the password itself).
 If you sign in with Google instead, we get the email and a stable identifier from Google.

 • Your profile.
-The name, avatar, and short “about” line you put on your settings page.
-Optional — leave them blank and Workshop still works.
+The name and avatar you put on your settings page.
+Optional — leave them blank and duetpad still works.

 • Pairing keys.
-When you pair Workshop with Claude Code, we generate a long, random key that lets your Claude Code talk to your projects.
+When you connect an AI to duetpad, we generate a long, random key that lets it talk to your projects.
 We store the key so we can tell it’s really you, and nothing else.
 You can revoke it from your settings page at any time.

 • Connection records.
 Light, technical breadcrumbs about your Claude Code connection — when it last connected, whether it’s online — so the canvas can show “paired” or “not paired” correctly.

-When you pair Claude Code, any AI writing runs inside your own Claude Code session — Workshop never sees the prompt or the model output.
-The canvas only stores what Claude Code writes back to your project.
+When you connect an AI, any AI writing runs inside your own AI’s session — duetpad never sees the prompt or the model output.
+The canvas only stores what your AI writes back to your project.

-• Your browsing history, location, contacts, calendar, or anything else outside Workshop’s own canvas.
+• We don’t collect your browsing history, location, contacts, calendar, or anything else outside duetpad’s own canvas.

 What about cookies?

 • Sign-in cookie.
 Keeps you signed in between visits.
-Essential — without it Workshop forgets who you are on every page load.
+Essential — without it duetpad forgets who you are on every page load.

 • Theme cookie.
 Remembers whether you picked light or dark.
 Optional, easy to clear.